1892 United States presidential election: Results

 Wyoming, having attained statehood two years earlier, became the first state to allow women to vote in a presidential election since 1804.
-(Women in New Jersey had the right to vote under the state's original constitution, but this right was rescinded in 1807.)
+(Propertied unmarried women in New Jersey had the right to vote under the state's original constitution, but this was rescinded in 1807.)
 Wyoming was also one of six states (along with North Dakota, South Dakota, Montana, Washington, and Idaho) participating in their first presidential election.
 This was the most new states voting since the first election.
+The 0.09% difference between the tipping point state (Illinois) and the national popular vote is tied with 1932 for the smallest in history.

 The election witnessed many states splitting their electoral votes.
 Electors from the state of Michigan were selected using the congressional district method (the winner in each congressional district wins one electoral vote, the winner of the state wins two electoral votes).
 This resulted in a split between the Republican and Democratic electors: nine for Harrison and five for Cleveland.
-In Oregon, the direct election of presidential electors combined with the fact that one Weaver elector was endorsed by the Democratic Party and elected as a Fusionist, resulted in a split between the Republican and Populist electors: three for Harrison and one for Weaver.
 In California, the direct election of presidential electors combined with the close race resulted in a split between the Republican and Democratic electors: eight for Cleveland and one for Harrison.
 In Ohio, the direct election of presidential electors combined with the close race resulted in a split between the Republican and Democratic electors: 22 for Harrison and one for Cleveland.

-In North Dakota, two electors from the Democratic-Populist Fusion ticket won and one Republican Elector won.
-This created a split delegation of electors: one for Weaver, one for Harrison, and one for Cleveland.
+Cleveland was the first Democratic presidential nominee to win Illinois since 1856 and Wisconsin since 1852.
+10.45% of Harrison's votes came from the 11 states of the former Confederacy.
+He took 25.34% of the vote in that region to Weaver's 15.87%.
+61 of 67 counties in New England, where Connecticut was the only state won by Cleveland, supported Harrison.
+Weaver placed fourth, behind the Prohibitionists, in every New England state.
+3% of the vote in New England went to third parties, with the Prohibitionists accounting for 70% of it.
+343 of the counties in the upper south supported Cleveland, 165 supported Harrison, and 2 supported Weaver.
+619 counties in the deep south supported Cleveland, 47 supported Weaver, 32 supported Harrison, and 8 supported fusion electors.
+Harrison won 226 counties, Cleveland won 206, and Weaver won 1 in the midwestern states of Illinois, Indiana, Michigan, Ohio, and Wisconsin.